 Fetal development is determined by maternal provision of substrate, placental transfer of these substrates, and fetal growth potential governed by the genome.
 However, the precise cellular and molecular mechanisms by which normal fetal growth ensues are incompletely understood.
 That said, there is considerable evidence that insulin and insulin-like growth factors, particularly insulin-like growth factor-I (IGF-I), have an important role in regulation of fetal growth and weight gain (Luo, 2012; Murray, 2013).
 These growth factors are produced by virtually all fetal organs and are potent stimulators of cell division and differentiation.

-Other hormones implicated in fetal growth have been identified ...
+Other hormones implicated in fetal growth have ...